 Libya under Ottomon rule was an extremly backward area without schools and modern hospitals.
 Italian anextation did not bring the modern rule to Libya as the Sanusi Wars has absorbed the Italians.
 With the elimination of Mukhtar and pacification, Fascist Italy began remaking Libya.
+Mussolini dispatched the flamboyant Italo Balbo to be the govenor of ibya.
+Many saw Balbo as Mussolini's successor.
+Mussolini saw him as a rival.
+Thus the appointment was a kind of ecile.
+Balbo brought great prestige to the post and ruled Libya almost as his own kingdom.
+This was not difficult because he agreed with Missolini on most issues.
 Mussolini began calling Libya "the Fourth Shore".
 Roman Emperor Diocletian had referred to the area as Libya.
 Italy reorganized its new colony as Libya with four provinces--Tripoli, Misratah, Benghazi, and Darnah (1934).
 Fezzan was renamed South Tripolitania and remained a military territory.
 The governor general was given the title of first consul--another allusion to the Roman Empire.
 He was advised by the General Consultative Council which included Arabs representation, but traditional tribal councils were disbanded.
 The governor general or first consul appointed officials, including local officials.
 Government positions were filled by Italians.
 Border disputes with the British and French colonies of Sudan and Chad were settled.
 The Italians made major investsments in Libya, in both the economy and transportation infrastructure.
 These included improvements in the road, railway, and port infrastructure.
 Other improvements were made in irrigation.
 Two economic sectors developed.
 One was the traditional Arab village agricultural economy.
 The other was the Italian dominated modern sector to extract raw materials.
 A primary goal of Italian colonization was to use Libya to aleviate overpopulation and unemployment in Italy.
 Thus Italian settlement was a major element of Italian colonial policy.
 Mussolini and his Fascists planned to turn Libya into an Italian colony both politically and ethnically.
 This was, however, only possible after Libya had been passified.
 The first settlers only began to arrive only 1 year before the outbreak of World War II.
 Libya's governor, Italo Balbo, organized the beginning of this effort.
 A huge convoy was organized which brough 20,000 settlers to Libya.
 These colonists were called the ventimilli--meaning the 20,000 (October 1938).
 More Italian settlers followed.
 The Italians reported that there were 110,000 settlers (1940).
 The tootal after only 2 years was 15 percent of the population.
 The goal was 500,000 by the 1960s.
 The settlers were attracted by the offer of land.
 Italy at the time had a substantial peasant population thant hungered for land.
 This was especially the case in southern Italy.
 Italian authorities allocated the most favorable land to the new settlers.
 The land seized came at the expense of the Beduins.
 It was their tribal grazing lands.
 Italian authorities saw thais land as underutilized.
 It was purchased or confiscated and distributed to Ithe talian settlers.
 The Libyan Colonization Society (LCS), a Fascist state corportation, oversaw the project and promoted the planting of olive orchards.
 The LCS helped finance land reclamation and the construction of model villages.
 The LCS also provided credit to the settlers.
 Colonial authorities brought modern medical care and sanitation to Libya for the first time.
 Mussolini often called the Libyans as "Muslim Italians."
 The Italian investments in Libya, however, were made primarily to extract Libyan natural resources or to promote the settlement effort.
 Arab Libyans benefitted little.
 Schools were built, but for the Italian settlers, not for the Arabs.
 Thus the jobs created by development projects did not develop the Arabs who did not receive modern education.

 Jews in Italy had full civil rights and the small Jewish community at first prospered under Italian colonial rule.
 Colonial officls saw the Jews as useful in developing the Libyan economy.
 Officials also gave the Libyan Jewish community the opportunity to develop a modern education system and reform its rabbinate.